mhart/dynamo-table-id/README.md

 Current options are:

   - `idTable` (defaults to `last-ids`) - the name of a table that must already exist with a string hash key
-  - `key` (defaults to the table name) - the key used to hold the value item
+  - `key` (defaults to the table name) - the hash key value used to hold the value item
   - `attr` (defaults to `lastId`) - the attribute name of the incrementing value

 ### nextId([length], callback)

-Will return a single number (or string if the hash key is type `S`, or range key in the case of a range table) if no length is given - otherwise an array of numbers/strings of the given length (even if length is 0 or 1)
+If `length` is not specified, this will generate a new numerical value and return it in the callback - otherwise an array of numbers of the given length is generated and returned (even if length is 0 or 1).

 ### setLastId(lastId, callback)

-Sets the current value of the last value - ie, the next generated value will be one greater than this.
+Sets the current value of the last value - ie, the next generated value will be an increment above this value.

 Installation
 ------------